-If you’re a UK tax resident but you earned foreign income:
+I’m a UK resident but earn foreign income

-- HMRC will tax your worldwide income, which means that you need to include both your UK and your foreign income on your UK Self Assessment
+- HMRC will tax your worldwide income.
+You need to include both your UK and foreign income on your UK Self Assessment

-- if you’ve already paid tax on your foreign income in that country, without a DTA you have to pay tax on this income in both countries
+- Without a DTA, iIf you’ve already paid tax on your foreign income outside the UK, you have to pay tax in both countries

-- however, if the UK has a Double Taxation Agreement with that country, then you can claim back the tax you paid on the foreign income as tax relief for your UK Self Assessment tax return.
+- With a DTA, you can claim back the foreign income tax as tax relief for your UK Self Assessment tax return

-If you’re not a UK tax resident but you earned income from the UK:
+I’m not a UK resident but I earn income from the UK

-- you will still need to complete a UK Self Assessment
+- You must complete a UK Self Assessment

-- however, as a non-resident, you would only include your UK income and pay tax on income earned in the UK
+- Only include and pay tax on income earned in the UK

-- if the UK has a DTA with the other country, you should be able to claim back the UK tax paid on your income in the other country
+- With a DTA, you can usually claim back the UK tax paid on your income in the other country

-- usually you’re a UK tax resident if you live here for more than half a year, but you can also choose to stay a non-resident by claiming the “Remittance basis” of taxation.
+- You can also choose to stay a non-resident by claiming the “Remittance basis” of taxation.
 You’ll still need to pay tax on UK earnings in the UK but your foreign earnings will be taxed elsewhere

-- there will be rules to make sure that you don’t pay tax twice.
+- Check the rules to make sure that you don’t pay tax twice

 Hey there!
 We really hope this article helped you.
 Tax matters can be a dreadful topic at times.
 We know.
 That's why we started TaxScouts.